 So, a M4A to M4R converter is not really needed unless you have special purpose (such as, to add your ringtone to iTunes, in which case .m4r is suggested).
 Read below to see how to convert audio formats easily, not limited to M4A to M4R conversion.
 You can also scroll down to the end to see tips on making ringtones for iPhone.

-- 3. Download audio form other platforms such as YouTube.
+- 3. Download music files from online platforms such as YouTube, SoundCloud, Facebook,

 - 4. Record live streams so you will not miss live games, sports etc.